Magnificent Mile: History

 After the Great Chicago Fire of 1871, State Street (anchored by Marshall Field's) in the downtown Loop, especially the Loop Retail Historic District, was the city's retailing center.
 The convenience of mass transit including streetcars and elevated trains, supported a retail corridor along State Street from Lake Street to Van Buren Street.

 By the 1920s, commuter suburbs began to have significant retail districts.
 Prior to the bascule bridge construction, swing bridges across the river were open for ship traffic during half the daylight hours.
 The Rush Street Bridge was the swing bridge for this area.
 The opening of the Michigan Avenue Bridge in 1920 created a new commercial district.

 The concept for the Magnificent Mile was part of the 1909 Burnham Plan of Chicago.
 It was constructed during the 1920s to replace Pine Street, which had been lined with factories and warehouses near the river, and fine mansion and rowhouse residences farther north.
 The earliest building constructions varied in style, but challenged new heights in construction.
 The name the "Magnificent Mile" is a registered trademark of The Magnificent Mile Association, formerly the Greater North Michigan Avenue Association (GNMAA).

 After the Great Depression and World War II, Arthur Rubloff and William Zeckendorf bought or controlled most of the property along this stretch of the avenue and supported a plan by Holabird & Root for construction of new buildings and renovation of old ones that took advantage of new zoning laws.
 Soon the property values driven by the luxury shopping districts were pricing out the nearby artists of Tower Town, just southwest of the Chicago Water Tower.
 Rubloff and Zeckendorf successfully developed and promoted the area until it became one of the most prestigious addresses of the city, spurring new investment along the Magnificent Mile and throughout the Near North Side.

 After 1950, suburban development reduced the Loop's daily significance to many Chicagoans as downtown retail sales slipped.
 However, the Magnificent Mile kept a luxury shopping district close to the central business district.
 The opening of the 74-story Water Tower Place in 1975 marked the return of Chicago to retailing prominence.
 By 1979, the State Street commercial corridor had lost its commercial vitality and was closed to street traffic for renovation including sidewalk widening until 1996.

-In August 2020, the Magnificent Mile was looted by large crowds during a night of unrest after Chicago police shot a black person in Englewood.
-In May 2022, a mass shooting nearby the neighborhood killed two people and critically injured eight others.
-Two men have since been convicted in connection with the shooting, one of them being for murder, while the other was for weapon charges.
+In late 2025 into early 2026 the Magnificent Mile began to show a resurgence in retail and foot traffic activity following the COVID-19 pandemic.
+New major openings post-pandemic include the world's third Harry Potter Shop, a Uniqlo flagship, Mango, Aritzia, Leica Camera, Museum of Ice Cream, Hotel Chocolat, RIU Hotel, and more.
+Subsequently vacancy along Michigan Avenue has fell below 25%.
+Planned openings into 2027 include the world's first Candy Hall of Fame, a new American Eagle flagship store, high wealth JP Morgan Chase branch, and a Intimissimi and Falconeri retail location.